 This is as well how things work in Canada: I know a single mother with three children, all from the same father, who collects benefits monthly for each of her children from the Federal Government.
 She also gets a rent subsidy from the city, a welfare benefit also from Ontario and pays no income tax.
 Her boyfriend - the father of the three daughters - lives with them and has steady employment as a truck driver, i.e., his mailing address differs from theirs, i.e, he uses his mother's address.
 He also is a day trader.
 They are considered (and statistically belong) to the working poor even though they are raising three kids in Toronto, paying off a mortgage to a detached home and have backyard pool parties in the summer.

 Here's another example of how things work in Canada: I knew a retail manager, a fine, fine man who died sometime back.
 This is how he died.
 He complained to his wife one morning that he wasn't feeling well.
 She took him to the hospital in Pickering.
 They waited for hours and when a doctor finally saw him, he was told that there was nothing wrong and was sent home to rest.
 Unimpressed, they went to the North York Hospital to get a second opinion without going home.
 They waited the whole afternoon, and a doctor wrote him a prescription for Valium and sent him home.
 Exhausted, they indeed returned home.
 That night after supper, the manager complained to his wife that he still wasn't feeling well.
 She drove him all the way downtown to St Michael's Hospital.
 He had a fatal heart attack waiting to see a doctor; they had been in line for two hours.
 He was 54 years old, and like many Canadians who have an undefined medical complaint, often as a result of Metabolic Syndrome, he died waiting in line in one of the worst health medical systems in the industrial world.
-But it's free, see Medical Mercantilism and Licensed to Kill.
+But it's free, see Medical Mercantilism, Licensed to Kill and Licensed to Kill, Part Two, COVID 19.
 BTW: It is said that fifty percent of the time, heart disease shows up as a fatality.

 In Canada there are many illustrations on how things work: The First Peoples represent five to six percent of the population and receive annual subsidies in the billions of dollars, pay no sales tax and receive many economic incentives, yet their homicide rate is higher by a factor of five, they make up 20 percent of the prison population, 35 percent of their numbers on reserves are on welfare and they have three times the suicide rate of non-aboriginal youth.
 The public welfare programs for First Peoples are a complete failure, but for regular middle class boomers who can win themselves or their children Native Indian Status and get the ‘Card’ it’s a total windfall: for government jobs, you get moved up in line, you pay no sales tax and receive the coveted ‘Minority Status’ which helps in school, university and with the country’s main employer, the state.
 Who pays?
 Who cares.
 You’re a fascist or racist if you object.